 Probably the neatest thing is that they also freeze dried a special coating on the outside of the kibbles make it even more tasty to your pet.

-Pick #2 – Blue Buffalo Basics
+2. Blue Buffalo Basics Limited Ingredient

-You’ll notice that they always include more meat in their ingredients than “other stuff”.
 For their limited ingredient series they offer it in two meats that your dog doesn’t typically get: Turkey or salmon.

-Now, my favorite is the salmon.
+My favorite is the salmon.
 So often dogs with sensitivities struggle with skin allergies.
 Salmon is high in omega-three fatty acids which help their skin conditions.

 Downside with Blue Buffalo is that they can to contain a lot of carbohydrates.
-So you will see oatmeal, rice, and pea starch all listed as carbohydrates in this formula (they also have a basics series with potato).

 Since they skirt the major allergens such as soy and wheat, I still believe that Blue Buffalo is one of the best you can look at.

 That said, their dog food will definitely meet your dog’s nutritional requirements.
-And, it is an excellent way to provide a limited ingredient diet on budget.

 Varieties include: Sweet Potato & Fish, Potato & Duck, Sweet Potato & Venison, Chicken & Sweet Potato.